 Additional studies, linked below, looked at the health effects of ingesting tire shreds and determined that it was unlikely to produce any adverse health effects in a 3-year-old child.

 While wood mulch continues to be a popular option for playground safety, rubber mulch made from recycled rubber has been proven to be a non-toxic alternative that may provide better fall protection and long-term value.
-At No Fault Sport Group, we take great pride in providing rubber products that enhance playground and park safety – products made from the cleanest and highest-quality non-toxic materials available.
+At No Fault Surfaces, we take great pride in providing rubber products that enhance playground and park safety – products made from the clean and highest-quality non-toxic materials.
 Whatever safety surfacing you choose, we want to you to feel 100 percent confident that you’ve made the right decision.
 We can help!

-No Fault Sport Group offers some of the most popular recreational surfacing products on the market, and we stand behind them 100 percent!
+No Fault offers some of the most popular recreational surfacing products on the market, and we stand behind them 100 percent!
 Here are a few of the flagship products we offer:

 Studies referred to in this article include the following: